Description

 Food Processor Option

-It wont look as smooth as a store-bought curry paste because those are made with a machine that can break them down more, as long as there aren’t huge chunks of ingredients in it, and it seems mostly smooth, it’s good to go!
+It won’t look as silky smooth as store-bought curry paste because those are made with powerful machines that can break everything down super finely.

-Use immediately, and any leftovers can be stored in an airtight container in the fridge for a week or the freezer for 3 months.
+Use the paste immediately in your favorite Thai curry recipe, or store any leftovers in an airtight container in the fridge for up to 1 week or in the freezer for up to 3 months.

 Notes